-Pink ballet shoes and black tap shoes are required for dance class.
-Isotoner slippers are NOT ACCEPTABLE.
+Isotoner slippers ARE NOT ACCEPTABLE.
 They do not fit the same and make it difficult to see if the feet are stretched.

 Please remove the black laces that come with the tap shoes (keep them handy in the dancer’s bag) and replace them with elastic so the dancer can slip the shoes on/off.
 Elastic ties for shoes are available for sale at the front desk.

 All dancers’ shoes should have their names in them.
-Never allow your dancer to wear their dance shoes outdoors as it will ruin the shoes and bring extra dirt into the dance room/floor.
+Never allow your dancer to wear their dance shoes outdoors, as it will ruin the shoes and bring extra dirt into the dance room/floor.

-Dancers should have hair pulled back off the face and should be securely tied back.
+Should have hair pulled back off the face and should be securely tied back.
 This means a ponytail, bun or braids of some fashion.
 Securely means that not only will the hair not fall out when dancing, but also that very little dancers cannot take their hair down by unclasping a barrette.
 This allows the dancer to take class and not be distracted by hair.

 Please keep a few extra ponytail holders in your dancer’s bag, and make sure that whoever is bringing the dancer to class knows how to do their hair.
 Please do not expect the teacher to do this for you.
 Neat hair is another part of the dancer’s attire—it cuts down on disruptions, and makes them feel more like dancers.
 If your dancer’s hair is short, please use a headband.
-Ponytail holders are sold at the front desk as well for 25¢.